Matthew 28:16-20 · Matthew · Updated April 25, 2026

 Summary

-The Great Commission is a significant passage found in Matthew 28:16-20, where Jesus gives final instructions to his disciples after his resurrection.
-The setting is a mountain in Galilee, where Jesus had directed his eleven remaining disciples to meet him.
-This event occurs after Jesus has risen from the dead, marking a pivotal moment as he prepares to leave his followers with a mission.
+The Great Commission is a passage found in Matthew 28:16-20, where Jesus gives final instructions to his disciples after his resurrection.
+Jesus had directed his eleven remaining disciples to meet him on a mountain in Galilee.
+After Jesus has risen from the dead, he prepares to leave his followers with a mission.
 The disciples arrive at the designated mountain, and upon seeing Jesus, they worship him, although some among them experience doubt (verse 17).

 In the passage, Jesus approaches the disciples and begins by asserting his authority, stating that all power in heaven and on earth has been given to him (verse 18).
 He then commissions them to go forth and make disciples of all nations.
 This involves baptizing people in the name of the Father, the Son, and the Holy Spirit (verse 19).
 Furthermore, Jesus instructs them to teach these new disciples to observe all the commandments he has given them (verse 20).
 This directive establishes the disciples' role in spreading Jesus' teachings and expanding the community of believers.

 The passage concludes with Jesus reassuring his disciples that he will be with them always, even to the end of the world (verse 20).
 This promise of continual presence provides them with confidence and support as they undertake their mission.
-The text presents the significance of these events as the formal commissioning of the disciples to carry on Jesus' work and teachings to all nations.
+The text presents these events as the formal commissioning of the disciples to carry on Jesus' work and teachings to all nations.
+The primary conclusion of the Great Commission in Matthew 28:16-20 is the transfer of authority from Jesus to his disciples, marking them as the agents of his mission on earth.
+The passage emphasizes Jesus' declaration of having all authority in heaven and on earth (verse 18).
+This authority is the foundation for the disciples' mission to make followers of all nations, baptizing them and teaching them to adhere to Jesus' teachings (verses 19-20).
+The text assures the disciples of Jesus' continual presence, offering them divine support as they spread his teachings globally.

 Chiastic structure